petzi53/weblog-portfolio/content/post/2017-09-05-using-hugo-academic-theme-with-blogdown-part-2.md

 4. But before we can paste these two lines into the terminal in order to link our local with the remote GitHub repository we need to [download Git](https://git-scm.com/downloads) and install it.
 The best description I know of the installation procedure and its integration with RStudio is by Hadley Wickham in chapter 13 of his book about R Packages.
 There is a online version available.
 Read the two sections [Initial set up and Create a local Git repository](http://r-pkgs.had.co.nz/git.html#git-init).
 For the mentioned shell commands you can use the Terminal tab of RStudio in the left lower pane. {{< figure src="/img/blogdown-tutorial/terminal-without-commands.png" title="Use for the shell command the new terminal tab of RStudio. " >}}

 5. After the shell command `git init` the local repository is under version control.
-After you have restared RStudio you will now see new tabs in the RStudio panes.
+After you have restarted RStudio you will now see new tabs in the RStudio panes.
 Click in the Git tab in the upper right pane.
 This reveals a bunch of folder and some files.
 The yellow boxes with the question marks under the status column indicate that these file are not yet under version control. {{< figure src="/img/blogdown-tutorial/git-folder-and-files.png" title="Folders and files which are not under version control. " >}}

-6. To bring these folders and files under version control you have to select all of them and click in one of the checkboxes under the column "Staged".
+6. To bring these folders and files under version control you have to select all of them and click in one of the check boxes under the column "Staged".
 You will see now a lot more files as all the files under the still untracked folders are explicitly shown.
 The `A` indicates that these files are new (are just added) to the repository. {{< figure src="/img/blogdown-tutorial/git-added-files.png" title="New (Added) files  to be set under version control. " >}}

 7. A click in the Commit tab opens up a new window where you must write a message.
 This is necessary so that all collaborators (including the future-you!) remembers what was the change about.
 This first  (e.g.initial) commit will bring all the files under version control. {{< figure src="/img/blogdown-tutorial/initial-commit.png" title="The initial commit brings many files under version control. " >}}